Registration for the 2020 - 2021 School Year is now open.

 - The Community Relations Officer or the Receptionist will provide the parents with the application form, health form, and other information.

-- The fee structure will be discussed with the parents by the Business Manager.
+- The fee structure will be discussed with the parents by the Business Office.

 - If the parents plan on enrolling the student, arrangements are made to test the student’s level of learning to assist in the placement of the child.
 ESOL teachers may be consulted when necessary.
 These screening tests cannot be scheduled until the admission form and accompanying documentation is complete and a registration fee has been paid.